|

 Being a

-j, vector column of N.
+j, column vector of N.

-In resume, the optimality criterion is
+In resume, optimality criterion is

 z